Daetalus/Hydrogen/README.md

 $ sudo make install
 ```

-This clones the GitHub repository, builds Hydrogen, and installs it on your system.
+This clones the GitHub repository, builds Hydrogen, and installs it on your system (in `/usr/local`).

 You can run Hydrogen code using the command line interface: